bertmelis/bertmelis.github.io/_posts/2021-12-01-1-Finishing-Rocky.md

 - **mount point**: where in the filesystem will the disk be attached
 - **filesystem type**:  etx4 or leave auto
 - **options**
-	- nofail: ignore errors at boot when disk is not there
+	- nofail: ignore errors at boot when the disk is not there
 	- noatime: don't save access time (files and dirs)
 	- noexec: don't allow executables on this drive
 	- errors=remount-ro: when errors are encountered, remount the drive read-only to avoid further damage